InFog/meuvim/readme.markdown

 You can find IdeaVim here: https://github.com/JetBrains/ideavim

 Inside this repo there is also a `ideavimrc` file that you can copy/link to `~/.ideavimrc`.

+### Neovim

+This configuration works also for Neovim, you just need to link the `vimrc` file to `~/.config/nvim/init.vim`.

+Learn more about Neovim in their website: https://neovim.io/

 ### Dependencies